ChiaraPerocco/ADL-Project/README.md

 - **Dataset**
   The `Sign Language` folder contains `ds1`, while the `Sign Language 2` folder contains `ds2`.
+  The `Data_split.py` script is used to select a subset of the original datasets and split them into training, validation, and test datasets.
+  The `mediapipe_test.py` script further extends these datasets by generating images that focus exclusively on the hand regions.
+The extended datasets are then saved with the suffix `_processed`.
+These processed datasets were subsequently used for training.

 - **Webcam**
   Webcam images are stored in the `webcam_images` folder.
 These images are processed by the `mediapipe_webcam_images.py` script, and the processed images are then used for letter classification.